yannkruplewicz-afk/cart253/ART JAM/README.md

 > ![coding advancement](./assets/images/AJ1.pnj) on sept 20
 > ![render advancement](./assets/images/AJP.jpg) on sept 20

 As we can see in the pictures, the functions are organised and there is a mask function.
 In this program i have used a function 'FrameMask' to block my portait into a frame, but if we look closely we  can see that the hair are out of the frame, which was my intention because the character looks like a cartoon and lots of gags in cartoons are based on breaking rules like that.
 I have also used different functions that i haven't used before to help me be more accurate regarding the details, hence the function called 'DetailsNeck' in my program.
+Shapes have been added one after the other for each element.
+Shapes that i have used are mainly rectangles, ellipses and arcs.
+I have also made them rotate a lot to find the right angles.

 > ![Original photo](./assets/images/photobaseARTJAM.JPG)